 The performance metrics that we used to evaluate patent preparation and prosecution quality best practices and that show superior performance are:

 - Percentage of prosecutions that include a request for continued examination (RCE)

 - Percentage of prosecutions that include a continuation

 - Percentage of prosecutions that include an appeal

-- How often companies initiate more than one RCE on a patent prosecution case
+- How often do companies initiate more than one RCE on a patent prosecution case

 - Patent applications per $1mm R&D spent